 Delaying updates can create risk, however, especially if an update has been made to patch a critical security vulnerability or stability issue, and making IT staff work over a weekend to perform a task which is not central to the business’ function is an inefficient use of resources at best.

 A high availability system sidesteps the entire problem, as updates can be performed as soon as they are available.
 The redundant server is updated first, and when it completes the process and synchs with the primary server, the failover process can begin, making the updated server the primary server, and freeing the server which is yet to be updated to begin the process on it.
 Hackers scanning for vulnerabilities will find a fully updated system, and likely move on to easier prey.

-Companies that require maximum uptime, such as those that generate revenue from their web presence, should consider protecting their business from downtime by investing in an HA hardware environment.
+Companies that require maximum uptime, such as those that generate revenue from their web presence, should consider defending against downtime by investing in an HA hardware environment.